Aderemi554/Exercises/README.md

 # Strive
-This repository contains exercises and projects for strive school.
+This repository contains all exercises and projects for strive school.